Scotland Street School Museum

 Scotland Street School Museum is a museum of school education in Glasgow, Scotland, in the district of Kingston.
 It is located in a former school designed by Charles Rennie Mackintosh between 1903 and 1906.
 The building is one of Glasgow's foremost architectural attractions.
 It is located next to the Shields Road subway station.

+The building features in the video of the Deacon Blue song Dignity and also in the video of the Billy Mackenzie song “Baby”.